MariPepper/mute/README.md

     master_key.bin: Stores the encrypted master key.
-    master_key_log.txt: Logs related to the master key. passphrase.txt: The passphrase used to derive the encryption key from the master key. salt.bin: Salt for deriving the passKey (see: the libsodium version of masterkey.php). json_key.bin: Encrypted static key for JSON encryption. key_log.txt: Logs related to the static key. salt_key_mapping.json: Mapping of chat key hashes to salts.
+    master_key_log.txt: Logs related to the master key. passphrase.txt: The passphrase used to derive the encryption key from the master key. salt.bin: Salt for deriving the passKey (see the libsodium version of masterkey.php). json_key.bin: Encrypted static key for JSON encryption. key_log.txt: Logs related to the static key. salt_key_mapping.json: Mapping of chat key hashes to salts.